aidan-bailey/JuliaMachineLearning/README.md

 # JML
-A collection of common machine learning exercises implemented in native Julia for educational purposes.
+A collection of solutions to common machine learning exercises implemented using [Flux](https://fluxml.ai/) for educational purposes.

-(This is obviously very much a work in progress)
+## Problems

+- [ ] XOR